Free voice over: it's possible, but is it cost-effective?

 So yeah, free voice overs is a nice idea, but in practice it's a bit like playing a slot machine: winning a lot for a little money is an attractive proposition, but it always ends up costing you dear.

-I hope this article has inspired you to sell your voice over services at the right rate.
-If you feel like sharing this article with your colleagues, don't hold back - and don't forget to subscribe to this voice over blog to be notified when I publish new articles.
-Don't hesitate to comment on this article and if you have any questions, I'll do my best to answer them!
+I hope this article has inspired you to sell your voice over services at the right rates.
+If you feel like sharing this article with your colleagues, don't hold back.
+I invite you to comment on this article and if you have any questions, I'll do my best to answer them!